ChronoLogic12/volume-climbing/README.md

 #### Prices page

  * Pricing tables
-    * The prices page contains cost for all offered services as well as for registration, equipment hire and membership.
+    * The prices page contains costs for all offered services as well as for registration, equipment hire and membership.
 This is key information for any user considering booking a session and having it easily available and clearly displayed removes potential barriers that might hinder a user from making a booking.
 <p align="center">
     <img src="assets/images/readme-images/prices/prices.PNG" width="600px">
 </p>